 A plausible consequence of this dynamic, especially when aligned with a cooling and shrinking labor market, is that the deeply disinflationary forces of demand destruction would quickly neutralize or even overwhelm the initial inflationary surge.
 For a policymaker adhering to Miran’s viewpoint, this structural softening means forward-looking inflation expectations remain anchored, rendering an aggressive hawkish monetary response counterproductive.
 Instead, the combination of organic demand destruction and aggressive supply-side deregulation is expected to steadily pull inflation back toward target levels within a year, allowing the central bank to “look through” the temporary energy spike and focus on preventing an asymmetric rise in unemployment.

 It is likely the Federal Reserve will realize the futility of rate increases, and a stalemate will lead to no changes in the overnight fed funds rate in 2026.
+It’s hard to understate the potential impact of this historic supply shock, which should not be taken lightly.
+The consensus among economists assigns a roughly 50% chance of recession as a result.

 Meanwhile, investors are left with few clear options.
 All asset classes are richly priced.
 Fixed income faces interest rate risk.
 Holding short duration liquid assets like cash and treasury bills faces both inflation risk and the opportunity cost of unpredictable and rapid market rebounds.
 The relatively nominal P/E ratios of the market are challenging to decipher.
 It’s not the P, it’s the E that concerns analysts.
 The forward earnings of AI stocks are extravagant relative to global GDP.
 They imply aggressive margin growth, extraordinary productivity gains and losers in the rest of the market.

 In a January 2026 study by Servaas Storm in the International Journal of Political Economy, surveys of major financial asset managers show that over 50 percent of fund managers explicitly characterize AI stocks as being in a bubble, while a net 20 percent state that corporations are spending too much on data center infrastructure.
 Concerns regarding massive data center debt have already caused five-year credit default swap spreads to surge for key infrastructure providers, signaling that the credit markets are pricing in heightened default risks associated with the buildout.
+Lest we forget that markets have been caught optimistically oblivious and flat footed repeatedly throughout history: on July 1914, September 1929, December 1972, August 2000, October 2007, February 2020 etc. If we were looking for an exogenous event to pop this bubble entering 2026, we couldn’t offer a cleaner economic example with historical precedent.

 Thus, back to our question of how and why one should continue to participate in the equity and debt markets.
 The system, no matter how abstract, is far too large to ever cease to yield over time, because it is impossible for the global financial system to stop “expanding and contracting” without ceasing to direct energy toward productive endeavor, which would amount to destroying itself.
 And there’s nothing wrong with circular reasoning if it’s a tautological description of how financial systems operate.

 The Bayesian explanation I’ve personally settled on is that the apparatus of the market is optimized to attract as much capital as possible to the people and businesses who will do something productive and profitable with it, and with governments and private institutions constantly expanding the monetary supply, asset prices go up, regardless of whether it ends up being allocated to productive endeavors that are in the best interest of most people most of the time.
 As I put it in a previous post, “your magic money number go up because all magic money number go up.”
 The result is a feedback loop that leads to a concentration of wealth.
 The rich get richer because their money managers have to buy assets that either grow or preserve wealth against the ravages of inflation, which is a virtuous or vicious circle.
-In terms of where that money flows, there are worse options than the equities and debt of productive enterprises, but there exists a point where too much capital can certainly lead to bad allocation decisions and diminishing returns for the entire pie.
+In terms of where that money flows, there are worse options than the equities and debt of productive enterprises, but there exists a point where too much capital leads to bad allocation decisions and diminishing returns.

 When there’s nowhere to hide, sit back and enjoy the ride.